Cal Raleigh Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.81 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have a 4.82 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow 176 total home runs at a clip of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.